Nick-Marx/Godot/Pivot/README.md

 So I discovered Godot has it's own form of 'singletons' that it calls Autoload.
 This has helped me greatly.
 I managed to find a way to generate dots as the player moves in any direction, but I can't seem to figure out why they will keep generating even if there is a dot already there.

 After about 20 hours of research and testing out different approaches, I sought help from a Discord server.
 The solution ended up being rather simple and seems to be very efficient.
-Apparently, I misunderstood how Godot handles dictionaries.
+Apparently, I misunderstood how Godot handles dictionaries.<br>
 Solution: Create a dictionary of Vector3 coords and the corresponding Dot object, then just look up the coordinates in the dictionary to determine if a Dot needs placed or not.
 Amazingly, this seems scalable to 3D and this approach could probably also work when I go to implement obstacles/enemies/collectables.
 <div align="center">